 As part of the Pydar Street Regeneration Project, and with funding from Cornwall Council, the former Hardy's Carpet Unit on St Clement's Street has been turned into a community space whilst regeneration plans are being developed.
-This 'Pydar Pop-Up' space, which is leased by Truro BID, was being booked for community activities, meetings and light entertainment before the coronavirus outbreak.
+This 'Pydar Pop-Up' space, was leased by Truro BID from September 2019 until March 2021, and was booked for community activities, meetings and light entertainment before the coronavirus outbreak.

-Bookings for the space will resume once it is safe to do so, please email: PydarPopup@trurobid.co.uk for details.
+Bookings for the space will resume once Covid-19 restrictions are lifted please email the new leaseholder: email@example.com for details.

 For more information on the Pydar Street Regeneration Project see the media release from Cornwall Council from December 2019.